brandur/org/drafts/postgres-queues.md

 This insight along with performing some basic profiling to check it leads us to the reason our locking performance suffers so much given a long running transaction.
 As dead tuples continue to accumulate in the index, Postgres enters a hot loop as it searches the B-tree, comes up with an invisible tuple, and repeats the process again and again, coming up empty-handed every time.
 By the end of the experiment illustrated in the charts above, every worker trying to lock a job would cycle through this loop 100,000 times.
 Worse yet, every time a job is successfully worked a new dead tuple is left in the index, making the next job that much harder to lock.

+Illustrated visually, a lock under ideal conditions searches the job queue's B-tree and immediately finds a job to lock:

 ```
                 +-------------+
                 | B-tree root |